from £65 /night help Price for guests, Nights

-Pets are welcome by prior arrangement and visitors will be asked to sign a doggy contract.
-There will be a £10 charge per pet.
+Dogs are welcome by prior arrangement and visitors will be asked to sign a doggy contract.
+There will be a £15 charge per dog.

 Cornwall is one of the most beautiful counties in England.
 It is famed for its hundreds of beaches - many of them quiet and secluded, even in August - and its mining stacks from the tin and copper mining days of the 18th and 19th centuries.

 Some of my favourite places in Cornwall are Helford (especially the Shipwright Arms), Kynance Cove (brilliant cream teas - stunning beach), Cape Cornwall (wild and wonderful), the creeks around the Fal.
 I could go on forever but it would be a bit boring.
 Fantastic places to eat are of course Rick Stein's in Padstow, Ben's Cornish Kitchen in Marazion, Oliver's in Falmouth (my particular favourite) and the Porthminster Beach Cafe in St Ives (actually St Ives has loads of really good places to eat).

 One of my favourite days out is to catch the little train from St Ives to Lelant (surely one of the most beautiful train journeys in the world) and walk back along the coastal path.
 Stunning scenery all the way.
 A large jug of Pimms on the beach finishes it off just nicely.